CSR / Environment

 - Efforts Related to Human Rights

 - Diversity Management

 - Activities to Support Work-Life Balance

 Developing Diversity Management

-- Diversity management is a human resources strategy for utilizing a diverse range of employees; it is also a business strategy.
+Diversity management is a human resources strategy for utilizing a diverse range of employees, but we regard it as a business strategy at the same time.

 Promoting Activities of Female Employees

 Sharp formulated an action plan based on Japan’s Act on Promotion of Women’s Participation and Advancement in the Workplace, which came into effect in April 2016.
 In line with this action plan, Sharp is working to raise the percentage of women in all job categories and increase the number of women in managerial positions.
 This will enable it to achieve further diversity in its workforce and contribute to society through better products and services.
 To this end, Sharp has set the following goals and is actively pursuing further engagement of its female employees.